cardano-foundation/developer-portal/docs/native-tokens/minting.md

 }
 ```

-Epoch and slot number should match when being compared to the Cardano Explorer for testnet.
+Epoch and slot number should match when being compared to the Cardano [Explorer for testnet](https://explorer.cardano-testnet.iohkdev.io/en)

 ![img](../../static/img/nfts/cardano_explorer_testnet.png)